-Students living on-campus will be billed for tuition, standard mandatory fees, on-campus room and on-campus board (meal plan).
+Students living on-campus will be billed for tuition, standard mandatory fees, on-campus housing and on-campus board (meal plan).
 Students living off-campus (at home or in off-campus housing) will only be billed for tuition and standard mandatory fees.

 Please review the cost of attendance tab in your Financial Aid Portal which will provide you with a reasonable estimate of all costs, both direct and indirect.